 THE ARMALITE AR-10 SUPER SASS

 This was the first of the modern U.S-made semi-automatic rifle.
 This 7.62mm ammunition using rifle was made after the M14 was introduced, and it is a direct impingement-type rifle which shares a lot of the features and design ideas that are found on the M16 and the M4.
 Armalite makes a number of different carbines and full-length rifles, including DMR-style rifles such as this AR-10 SuperSASS, which has a 20-inch triple lapped barrel which is ceramic-coated.
 It also has a free-floating rail system which can be used with optics or BUIS, an adjustable gas system, a light trigger and a PRS stock.
 It is a great rifle for use by the military.
-You can check out our website to see Armalite ar10 for sale.

 THE FN MK20